My mother once told me that the key to knowing betrayal lies in the turncoat’s eyes. It is the truth. Her irises changed color with the light.

-I could see them now, just a little bit as she lay under me, moaning, resigning herself to the beating.
+I could see them now, just a little bit as she lay under me, moaning, resigning herself to reluctant intimacy.
 I’d forgotten the true color of those eyes.
 I didn’t see them much anymore, whether I was on top of her or not.
 Her eyes flickered away, guilty as a girl caught with her hand in the cookie jar because she won’t let go of the cookies.
 Even brazen lies would be more civil than the dishonor in her eyes.
 She couldn’t even bear to offer up the blunt etiquette of a false stare.

 Not anymore.
 No doubt, she deemed it more courteous to look at the rest of me.
 At the back of her eyelids.